Ja’Tovia M. Gary

 Ja’Tovia Gary is a filmmaker and multidisciplinary artist working across documentary, avant-garde video art, sculpture, and installation.
 The artist is deeply concerned with re-memory and employs a rigorous interrogation and apprehension of the archive in much of her work.
 She seeks to trouble notions of objectivity and neutrality in nonfiction storytelling by asserting a Black feminist subjectivity, and applies what scholar and cultural critic bell hooks terms “an oppositional gaze” as both maker and critical spectator of moving image works.
 Intimate, often personal, and politically charged, her works aim to unmask power and its influence on how we perceive and formulate reality.
 Gary’s films and installations serve as reparative gestures for the distorted histories through which Black life is often viewed.
 Black spiritual technologies, ancestral legacies, and the interiority of Black life often pull focus in Gary’s multivalent works.

 The artist has exhibited at the Hammer Museum, The Museum of Modern Art, The Whitney Museum, MoMA PS1, Dallas Museum of Art, Centre Pompidou, Fondazione Sandretto Re Rebaudengo, Locarno Film Festival, New Orleans Film Festival, Ann Arbor Film Festival, Brooklyn Academy of Music, Anthology Film Archives, Film at Lincoln Center, and Harvard Film Archives, among other spaces.
-She has received generous support from the Ford Foundation, Cinereach, Sundance Documentary Institute, and Field of Vision.
+She has received generous support from the Trellis Art Fund, Ford Foundation, Cinereach, Sundance Documentary Institute, and Field of Vision.
 Gary has received fellowships from the Radcliffe Institute for Advanced Study, Creative Capital, and Field of Vision, and is a 2022 Guggenheim Fellow.

 Ja'Tovia is represented by Paula Cooper Gallery in New York City, Galerie Frank Elbaz in Paris, and WME for Film & Television.